Hyde Park, Boston: Public libraries

 Boston Public Library operates the Hyde Park Branch Library, which won an AIA architectural prize.
 Groundbreaking for the Hyde Park Town Library occurred in December 1898; construction was completed and the building opened in September 1899.
 In 1912, the library became part of the Boston Public Library after Hyde Park was annexed by Boston.
 In 1997, ground was broken for an addition and renovation of the original portion of the facility.
-A grand reopening ceremony, attended by Mayor of Boston Thomas M. Menino, occurred in January 2000.
+A grand reopening ceremony, attended by Mayor of Boston Thomas M. Menino, was held in January 2000.
 The library received the 2006 Best Accessible Design Award in May of that year.

 Transportation

-The MBTA Commuter Rail's Fairmount shuttle to Readville is Hyde Park's most direct connection with downtown Boston, servicing both the Fairmount and Readville stations.
-The Providence/Stoughton branch also stops at Hyde Park station in Cleary Square, and the Franklin branch has scheduled stops at all three stations, while servicing mainly the one at Readville.
-Additionally, several MBTA bus routes (numbers 24, 32, 33 and 50) through Cleary and Logan Squares provide connections to the Orange and Red Lines, at Forest Hills station in Jamaica Plain and Mattapan station in Mattapan respectively.
-Despite this, Hyde Park has no subway stations.